What is antiphospholipid syndrome?

-Secondary antiphospholipid syndrome is more common in females and is most likely due to the fact that systemic lupus erythematosus and other connective tissue disorders have a female predominance.
+Secondary antiphospholipid syndrome is more common in females than in males, most likely because systemic lupus erythematosus and other connective tissue disorders have a female predominance.

 To classify as antiphospholipid syndrome a patient must have at least one of the two following clinical manifestations in addition to the presence of certain laboratory abnormalities.